ptamarov/go-graphs/README.md

 func (g *Graph) DepthFirstSearchFrom(source int) error
 ```
 `DepthFirstSearchFrom` performs a depth first search from the source node, processing the nodes and edges according to the graph
-search parameter functions.
-It returns the first error raised by any of the parameters functions if this happens during the run.
+search functions.
+It returns the first error raised by any of the search functions if this happens during the run.

 _Example (DepthFirstSearchFrom)_.
 The following example initializes a directed tree rooted at `0` and runs a DFS from it.
 It stops once it finds vertex `10`.
 Along the way, it counts the number of edges out of `0` that are encountered.